ortus-docs/wirebox-docs/custom_dsl_builder/the_dsl_builder_interface.md

 mapDSL("ortus","path.model.dsl.OrtusBuilder");
 ```

-This will register a new injection DSL namespace called ortus that maps to that instantiation component path.model.dsl.OrtusBuilder.
+This will register a new injection DSL namespace called ortus that maps to that instantiation component `path.model.dsl.OrtusBuilder`.
 Here is a very simple DSL Builder:

 ```javascript
 <cfcomponent implements="coldbox.system.ioc.dsl.IDSLBuilder" output="false">